etinkersq/PreferencesAgo/README.md

 ___

-## Project Deets
+## About PreferencesAgo
-### Wat it do
+### What it does?
-There are many ways to attempt to restoration of the classic System Preferences in Ventura; but all those methods are pretty jank, require too much work, or just won't work.
-For example:
-- Port an old app bundle on System Preferences from an older OS install
-- Use the NSPreferencePane API to wrap the old `.prefPanes` (those also must be ported form an older OS)
+Makes it very easy to get the old system preferences of Monterey> back.

 In order to truly return the ways of old, someone must take it upon themselves to recreate the old.
-This is a long work in progress, the end goal being replication of classic System Preferences; excluding panes that require interfacing with your Apple ID due to limitations.
-Check out the [completion checklist](#completion-checklist) if you care.
+This is a work in progress, the end goal being replication of classic System Preferences; excluding panes that require interfacing with your Apple ID due to limitations.
+Check out the [completion checklist](#completion-checklist) to see progress.

-### Why it do
+### Why it does?
 Because some of us miss the ways of old (see new [System Settings](https://9to5mac.com/2022/06/06/macos-13-ventura-system-settings-first-look/)).

 ## Installation
-Until this is no longer a WIP, I'm not making any releases; but, you can build the project in Xcode if you want to use it in it's current state.
+This project is WIP, but when a new build is made, I will upload it fully compiled for public testing.

 ## Completion Checklist
 ### Features